-Sunglasses.
 Sunglasses or goggles are crucial.
-Your ECW clothing issue will include ski-type, UV-protective goggles.
-Participants should bring two pairs of 100% UV protective sunglasses in case one pair is lost or damaged.
+Your ECW clothing issue will include ski-type, UV-protective goggles and will include clear lenses for winterovers.
+Participants should bring two pairs of 100% UV protective sunglasses if one pair is lost or damaged.
 Consider wrap-around temple frames, side shields, nose guards or other features to protect from harsh sunlight and reflections off the snow.
 If you wear prescription glasses, you should also bring prescription sunglasses with the above recommended features.
 Eye protection is your responsibility.